False arrest

-False arrest, unlawful arrest or wrongful arrest is a common law tort, where a plaintiff alleges they were held in custody without probable cause, or without an order issued by a court of competent jurisdiction.
+False arrest, unlawful arrest, illegal arrest or wrongful arrest is a common law tort, where a plaintiff alleges they were held in custody without probable cause, or without an order issued by a court of competent jurisdiction.
 Although it is possible to sue law enforcement officials for false arrest, the usual defendants in such cases are private security firms.

 United Kingdom

 In the United Kingdom, a police officer may arrest a person if they are executing a warrant, if they have a "reasonable belief" that someone is involved in a criminal offence, or if they have a reasonable belief that someone is about to be involved in a criminal offence and it is necessary to arrest that person.
 Proof of wrongful arrest depends on proving that an officer did not have a reasonable belief and that it was not necessary to arrest someone.

 Most cases where unlawful arrest was determined emerge from a claim that an arrest was unnecessary.

 The specific legislation governing, in England and Wales, the reasons for which a police officer may arrest a person are in section 24 of the Police and Criminal Evidence Act 1984.

 Damages for unlawful arrest depend primarily on the time in custody and can be aggravated if the police acted maliciously.